top of page

 What is an Implant?

 Reproductive illness is the leading cause of death in egg-laying hens.
 The single best medical therapy option for mitigating this risk is by having a hen implanted, which decreases reproductive productivity in chickens, giving their bodies a much-needed break.
-A hormonal implant is inserted under the skin, slowly releasing the drug Deslorelin (brand name Suprelorin ) which controls the secretion of other hormones involved in egg production, temporarily stopping the laying of
+A hormonal implant is inserted under the skin, slowly releasing the drug Deslorelin (brand name Suprelorin) which controls the secretion of other hormones involved in egg production, temporarily stopping the laying of e

 bottom of page